Bachelor of Applied Arts and Sciences

 Built for you.
 B.A.A.S. students receive high-touch support and career services as applicants and enrolled students.
 With eight concentrations in administration, organizational supervision, social wellness and community, hospitality, media innovation, consumer behavior, data analytics, and information technology, you can customize your coursework to create a degree path that’s right for you and your career.

 Commitment to excellence.
-Founded 130 years ago, UNT is a well-established research institution that ranks in the top 100 nationally for social mobility.
-UNT is also a majority-minority university, 42 percent of on-campus students at UNT are first-generation students, and the school ranks in the top 50 nationally for diversity.
+Founded 130 years ago, UNT is a well-established research institution that ranks 3rd in Texas for online bachelor’s programs.
+UNT is also a majority-minority university, where 42 percent of on-campus students at UNT are first-generation students.
+The school ranks in the top 50 nationally for diversity.

 Wondering if the B.A.A.S. degree is a good fit for you?